Sam Houston Peach

 Step 7.
 Water thoroughly, allow water to seep in.
 Water regularly during the first year until roots are firmly established and as necessary to keep soil moist (not flooded).
 If soil is poor draining, water more frequently with less water as needed.

-Keep moist until completely established then water when needed.
+Keep moist until established then water regularly.

 Prune smaller limbs and crossing limbs while dormant.
 Remove any suckers from base and trunk.